czakdesign/website/animations/explicit_widgets.md

 ## Explicit animations widgets

-The Flutter SDK includes the following explicit animation widgets.
-This is a sample of the many explicit widgets that are included in the Flutter SDK.
+Flutter includes the following explicit animation widgets.
+This is a sample of the many explicit widgets that are included in the Flutter libraries.

 <div>
 <table class="table" width="100%">